MiguelLamas/react-todo/README.md

 # Modern ToDo CRUD App (Vite + React)

 I created this React ToDo app that saves and loads to local storage.
 The React App includes full CRUD functionality: create, read, update, and delete.
+It's also customised with Light/Dark Mode and a Color Theme Switcher.

 ## Main Learning Points: